-Issues for Consideration - Operations and Maintenance Expenditure
+Issues for Consideration - Non-Capital costs

 - Is there a reasonable basis for the forecasts of operating and maintenance costs? - Do the forecast operations and maintenance costs reflect prevailing industry best practise in the operation of pipelines?

 (e) Economic Depreciation of Assets (Return of Capital)